thecoshman/thecoshman.github.com/_posts/rest/2013-08-06-WhatRestIsNot.markdown

 > A set of rules governing the exchange or transmission of data between devices

 The key word there is 'rules', it is this ides that REST is 'rules' that I find most disturbing.
-There are no rules regarding REST saying you must work in a certain way.
+There are no rules regarding REST saying you must work in a certain way; do not confuse the rules from technology you are using (HTTP for example) with rules from REST.
 If you attempt to follow a set of rules for REST you will likely find your self attempting to design a terrible API.

 ### Time for a Cup of Tea

 There is a mildly amusing ISO standard for brewing a cup of tea, [ISO 3103](http://en.wikipedia.org/wiki/ISO_3103).
-Now, to be fair, there is a reasonable purpose for such a standard, comparing 'blends' of tea is 'easier' or 'better' when brewed in a consistent manor.
+Now, to be fair, there is a reasonable purpose for such a standard, comparing 'blends' of tea is 'easier' or 'better' when brewed in a consistent manner.
 The point I want to consider with this standard is that it defines 'rules' for making a cup of tea.
 In practice people are not going to claim your tea is not tea because you brewed it for only three minutes rather then the six minutes the standard dictates, but nonetheless we have a set of rules as to what constitutes tea.